You are Not Starting Over

 One more full simulation.
 Same rules: 100 questions, 210 minutes, no aids.

-The readiness threshold: Two consecutive practice exams above 80% with no single topic consistently below 65% means you are ready.
+The readiness threshold: Two consecutive practice exams above 80% with no single topic consistently below 65% is a strong readiness signal.
 If you hit this, book your retake for the next available date.
 If you are at 75 to 79%, you are close but consider one more week of targeted practice on your softest areas before sitting.

 Day 14: Light Review and Rest